0%

 The Gods

-Give me the storm and tempest of thought and action, rather than the dead calm of ignorance and faith. — Robert Green Ingersoll, Heretics and Heresies (1874)
+Give me the storm and tempest of thought and action, rather than the dead calm of ignorance and faith. — Robert G. Ingersoll, Heretics and Heresies (1874)

 Abraham Lincoln